 Can I place a family member with a gambling problem on the list?

 Yes.
-You can extend the period of self-exclusion by visiting PGCB’s website or at a PGCB office.
-Call 717-346-8300 or email firstname.lastname@example.org for more info.
+You can extend the period of Self-Exclusion by visiting PGCB’s website – call 717-346-8300 or email firstname.lastname@example.org for more info.

 Can my name be removed from the Self-Exclusion list?

 Self-Exclusions for one or five years remain in effect until that time period has expired.
 At the time of expiration, any accounts subject to your Self-Exclusion request may be reactivated and your Self-Exclusion will be lifted unless you contact the Board prior to the expiration and request for your Self-Exclusion to be extended.
 Within ten business days after the expiration, the Board will delete your name from the self-exclusion list and will notify each iGaming site of the expiration.